 The exteriors were left untouched, all the 46 windows were opened to view the open landscape outside and only the courtyard & rooms were renovated & painted.

 I just can't get over this spectacular space of the central courtyard.
-This courtyard comes alive with the warm glow of lamps in the evening during the celebration of festival of Lakshmi.

 The table is a high bed (Takht) which has been raised on four stone drums.
 So innovative!